-Report: Insects, diseases pose threats to Michigan forests
+Report: Insects, diseases pose threats to Mich. forests

 Lansing — The Michigan Department of Natural Resources has released an update on the health of the state’s forests, including threats posed by insects and diseases.